 At homes we discard old sarees and lehengas, torn jeans, used bed linen, old spectacles, old vinyl records, worn-out shoes, plastic scrap and the like.
 At garment manufacturers and tailoring units waste textile scrap, clothing waste and leftover fabric get discarded.
 In hotels, partially used soap bars get leftover when guest check-out.
 Similar is the case with other business establishments where waste of some kind or other always gets generated.

 Most of the waste can be upcycled to create useful products of value such as upcycled furniture, clothing, bags, crafts, products, goods and objects.
+This is an opportunity for all of us to do our bit for planet earth!

 It is true that not everything can be recycled or upcycled.
 Yet, before you throw anything away, really think about how you can support upcycling in creative and innovative ways.
 To do so, you can get in touch with organizations and individuals carrying out upcycling and offer to donate waste which may be of interest to them.